 Total credits: 15

 The Linguistics and Global Communication minor has two concentrations.
-The Linguistics concentration focuses more on theoretical aspects and the Global Communication concentration focuses more on application of theories to communication involving non-native users of English with diverse cultural backgrounds.
+The Linguistics concentration focuses more on theoretical aspects, and the Global Communication concentration focuses more on application of linguistics to communication across linguistic and cultural backgrounds.

 The core courses are: